Understanding Barrett’s Esophagus

 What is Barrett’s Esophagus?

-Barrett’s esophagus, also known as Barrett syndrome or columnar epithelium lined lower oesophagus (CELLO), is a condition that evolves when the regular cells in the lining of the esophagus are replaced by cells that are more like those found in the intestinal tract in a process called metaplasia.
+Barrett’s esophagus, also known as Barrett syndrome, is a condition that evolves when the regular cells in the lining of the esophagus are replaced by cells that are more like those found in the intestinal tract in a process called metaplasia.

-The actual causes of Barrett’s esophagus are unclear, but the condition is most often associated with gastro esophageal reflux disease (GERD).
+The causes of Barrett’s esophagus are often associated with gastro esophageal reflux disease (GERD).
 GERD causes chronic regurgitation of stomach acid into the lower part of the esophagus, resulting in inflammation and damage over time.
 Patients with GERD are more likely than others to develop Barrett’s esophagus, but the two conditions are not always concurrent.

 Though most people with Barrett’s esophagus are asymptomatic, some may experience uncomfortable symptoms such as frequent heartburn, difficulty swallowing, chest or upper abdominal pain and pain when eating.

 The condition is more prevalent in men, especially Caucasian men, than in women and appears to have a correlation with central obesity.
 Long-term GERD or persistent heartburn, hiatal hernia and being over the age of 50 are also potential risk factors.
 The American Gastroenterological Association recommends that people with a combination of these factors be screened as a precaution.

 How do doctors test for it?